WISE Token, hereinafter referred to as WISE, is an

 The WISE project was started not with the intention to profit, but from the desire to create something incredibly useful for the world.
 We hope this document has made our vision and intentions clear.

 We welcome any questions, comments, or criticism you may have.
 We also have some need for various types of contributors to the project.

-Please join us in the official WISE Telegram group at https://t.me/WiseToken to discuss the WISE project with the founders, developers, supporters, critics, and the rest of the community.
+Please join us in the official WISE Telegram group at t.me/WiseToken and the official WISE Discord server to discuss the WISE project with the founders, developers, supporters, critics, and the rest of the community.